cor-tech-solutions/Python-Collection/csv2excel/README.md

+Author: Alex
+Date: 1/1/2025
-converts CSV files in a folder to Excel files.
+Description: This script converts CSV files in a folder to Excel files.

 Features: